 From the Crime Files of New York Times bestselling author Ann Rule, the true story of a man who killed his lover's husband, his second wife, and kidnapped his own child.

-A cold case reopened -- and solved -- with dogged police work and new evidence.
+A cold case reopened—and solved—with dogged police work and new evidence.
 One of the shocking true crimes of passion and greed from Ann Rule's Crime Files.

-Former Marine sergeant and judo instructor Roland Pitre Jr. claimed it was all an elaborate plan to win back his wife's love -- it wasn't supposed to end with her dead body in the trunk of a car.
+Former Marine sergeant and judo instructor Roland Pitre Jr. claimed it was all an elaborate plan to win back his wife's love—it wasn't supposed to end with her dead body in the trunk of a car.
 Nearly twenty years later, he acknowledged that he had hired someone to kill his estranged wife in 1988, though his alleged excuse for why a monstrous "mistake" happened is as shocking and convoluted as the crime itself.
 Eventually, he was charged with first-degree murder in the long-unsolved death of Cheryl Pitre, after a mysterious witness betrayed Pitre to save his own skin.
 Tracing back the dark and bloody path of Pitre's life, two generations of detectives found a chain of brutal and terrifying crimes by a man who manipulated the courts and prisons to walk free.

 Ann Rule wrote thirty-five New York Times bestsellers, all of them still in print.
 Her first bestseller was The Stranger Beside Me, about her personal relationship with infamous serial killer Ted Bundy.
 A former Seattle police officer, she used her firsthand expertise in all her books.
 For more than three decades, she was a powerful advocate for victims of violent crime.
-She lived near Seattle and passed away in 2015.
+She lived near Seattle and died in 2015.